hzi-bifo/AMR_benchmarking/README.md

 - We provide a complete example, illustrating the pipeline with Patric genomic data.
 - We rewrite the python codes, changing from Python 2 to Python 3.
 - We rewrite the hard-coding codes related to multi-species feature merging, so that it can be used with more flexibility.
+- For the multi-species model, when generating the AMR GPA feature, we considering AMR genes from all the species together.
+In the original work, they treat each species' GPA information separately.???TO BE check!